 A blog allows you to cater your message and deliver it on a regular basis.
 A dated blog tells your visitors how often you update your site—in other words, how relevant the information is that they’re collecting.
 A post from last week is more likely to be deemed “timely” than a post from three years ago.
 Also, a blog allows you to personalize your site and interject some warmth, humor and personality.
 If you enable comments, you can create a dialogue with your visitors and that can go a long way towards building an audience.

 A blog is the easiest way to create fresh, relatable content on a regular schedule—keeping your site fresh and up to date.
-It is also one aspect of a marketing plan that many companies outsource.
+It is also one aspect of a digital marketing plan that many companies outsource.
 If you’re unable to produce a well-written post, you should certainly consider farming the task out to a professional.
 A seasoned writer will be able to create engaging headlines and titles while creating content optimized for SEO that still conveys your business’ personality, tone and message.

 6. Your Site Isn’t SEO Optimized